Start9Labs/documentation/site/source/user-manual/managing-services.rst

 Updating a Service
 ------------------

-.. note:: embassyOS will **NEVER** update a service without your consent.
+.. note:: StartOS will **NEVER** update a service without your consent.

 To see if an update is available for a service, you can visit the *Updates* tab or visit the service's Marketplace listing.